Environment, Economics and Public Health

 - Mark Jobe, Tim Creel, and Andy Borchers, Lipscomb University, “Christian Business Leaders and Climate Change”

-- Cliff Anderson, Vanderbilt University, “Plant Patents: Boom or Bust for Sustainable Farming?”
+- Clifford Anderson, Vanderbilt University, “Plant Patents: Boom or Bust for Sustainable Farming?”

 - Brian Starr, Lubbock Christian University, “Texas vs. California – A Comparison of Responses to the COVID-19 Pandemic”

-- David Bosch, Boyce: The College at Southern, “Before and During the Pandemic: A Comparison of Attitudes on Work and the Gig Economy”
+- David A. Bosch, Boyce College, “Before and During the Pandemic: A Comparison of Attitudes on Work and the Gig Economy”